sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 }
 ```

 A basic block is composed of "maximum number of statements that are executed together no matter what happens".
-Note how lines 1-2 are always executed together, as if they were a single block.
-Basic blocks are often represented with a square.
+In the code above, lines 1-2 are always executed together.
+Basic blocks are often represented by a square.

-At this moment, our control flow graph looks like the following:
+At this moment, our control-flow graph looks like the following:

 ![Black Jack - CFG part 1](img/structural-testing/examples/bj-p1.png)

 A decision block, on the other hand, represents all the statements in the source
 code that can create different branches.
-See line 3 (`if (ln > 21)`).
-This _if_
+See line 3: `if (ln > 21)`.
+This `if`
-statement creates a decision moment in the application; after all, if it is evaluated
-as true, the program will do something, otherwise the program will do something else.
-Decision blocks are often represented as diamonds.
+statement creates a decision moment in the application: based on the condition, it is decided which code block will be executed next.
+Decision blocks are often represented by diamonds.
 This decision block happens right
 after the basic block we created above, and thus, they are connected by means of
 an edge.

 ![Black Jack - CFG part 2](img/structural-testing/examples/bj-p2.png)

-Note that a basic block has always a single outgoing edge.
+A basic block has always a single outgoing edge.
 A decision block,
-on the other hand, has
+on the other hand, always has
-always two outgoing edges (where you go in case of the decision being evaluated to true, and where you go in case the decision being evaluated
+two outgoing edges (indicating where you go in case of the decision being evaluated to `true`, and where you go in case the decision is evaluated to `false`).
-to false).

 In case of the decision block being evaluated to `true`, line 4 is executed, and the
 program continues to line 5.